 Dubrovnik (Gruz) Port of Call

-Cruise ships dock at Gruz Harbour in a suburb of Dubrovnik, while smaller ships are usually permitted to dock in the Old Harbour, which is located in the heart of the old city.
+Cruise ships dock at Gruz Harbour in a suburb of Dubrovnik, while smaller ships are sometimes permitted to dock in the Old Harbour, which is located in the heart of the old city and is almost impossibly picturesque.
+Big cruise liners either ferry their passengers into the historic harbour area or provide shuttles to the historic centre.

 Contact